ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/loading_rigs/Instron-stress-rig.md

 ### Hydraulics won't re-enable after panic stop

 A panic stop sends the `C23,0` command to the stress rig.
-To quote from the instron manual:
+To quote from the Instron manual:

 > If this command is sent with the Off parameter, actuator manifold pressure is turned Off immediately, and the Actuator On button is disabled.